-Film Theory; Violence and Representation; Embodiment and Affect; Critical Theory; Psychoanalysis and Continental Philosophy; Gender and Sexuality Studies
+Film Theory; Violence and Extremity; Embodiment and Affect; Critical Theory and Psychoanalysis; Continental Philosophy; Gender and Sexuality Studies

 The Forms of the Affects.
 Duke University Press.
 (March 2014).